 For example, using a long extract of the work and attaching only short comments to it may be considered unfair dealing.

-Fair dealing for the purpose of reporting current affairs
+Fair use for the purpose of reporting current affairs

 In the case of using the work for the reporting of current affairs, it should be noted that “current affairs” is not narrowly understood to mean only the reporting on news programmes by news agencies.
 There must, however, be an element of public interest in reporting the work.

-What to do If Someone Infringes My Copyrighted Work?
+What to Do If Someone Infringes Upon Your Copyright

 Bringing a lawsuit against the infringer can be time-consuming and costly.
 Furthermore, if you have a commercial working relationship with the infringer and a dispute over the use of your copyright arises, the adversarial nature of court proceedings can also have a negative impact on your business relationship.

 You may therefore wish to explore alternative dispute mechanisms (such as negotiation and mediation) prior to taking legal action as a last resort.